-- Central Civic Green facing onto Westbard Avenue, at approximately 1/2 acre, but not less than 1/3 acre in size. - A neighborhood park located along the north edge of the Westwood Shopping Center, approximately 1/2 acre in size, but not less then 1/3 acre in size. - Naturalization of Willett Branch Stream and the creation of an Urban Greenway with a hard-surface trail. - Streetscape upgrades on Westbard Avenue. - Pedestrian connection between Westland Middle School and the Capital Crescent Trail. - Inclusion of an interior community use space. - Reconfiguring Westbard Avenue at Ridgefield Road. - Bike share stations. - Public/private shuttle and implement action of improved transit access. - Dedication of Willet Branch stream in order to create an urban stream and greenway.
+- Central Civic Green facing onto Westbard Avenue, at approximately 0.5 acres. - A neighborhood park located along the north edge of the Westwood Shopping Center, approximately 1/2 acre in size. - Renovation of Willett Branch stream and the creation of an urban wooded area and greenway. - Streetscape upgrades on Westbard Avenue. - Pedestrian connection between Westland Middle School and the Capital Crescent Trail.